Catalina macaw: Vocalizations

 Like most macaws, the Catalina macaw can learn words and phrases over its lifetime.
 Although less impressive talkers than some other parrots, this bird can say up to 15 words or expressions.
 They are also highly vocal birds and will get loud and scream if they are excited, bored, or trying to communicate.
-The Catalina macaw is loud because it is very social and likes to interact with other people and other birds.
+The Catalina macaw is loud because it is very social and likes to interact with people and other birds.
 Their screams have been registered to reach 100–106 decibels, comparable to a live rock concert or a jackhammer.

 Macaws live in flocks in the wild.
 In the absence of a flock, the Catalina macaw recognizes its caregivers as the flock.
 It will try to communicate with its caregiver like it would communicate with its flock in the wild.
 Therefore, captive macaws will often use "contact calls" if left alone.
 Wild macaws do this to reconnect with the rest of the flock if they are lost or alone.
 These yells progressively become louder in captive Catalina macaw with long periods of separation.
 Therefore, Catalina macaws are not recommended for people who live in apartment buildings or are frequently away.